What is Search Intent?

 Essentially, you need a frictionless experience that allows mobile searchers with location-based intent to easily find and engage with your business within just a few taps.

-By nailing local SEO and optimizing for on-the-go search intent, businesses can attract high-value traffic that turns into foot traffic and revenue.
+By nailing local SEO and optimising for on-the-go search intent, businesses can attract high-value traffic that turns into foot traffic and revenue.

 Future of Search Intent & SEO